linuxgurugamer/MissionPlanner/README.md

 Some items will have a status shown, red means that the criteria for that line has not been met.

-The following is the list of entries that can be specified:
+The following is the list of entries that can be specified  Most of them have active checks, meaning that checks are done during flight to verify each entry against the current vessel :

 	Batteries				Updates status based on whether  specified capacity is available